pagopa/azuredevops-tf-modules/azuredevops_build_definition_resource_switcher/README.md

 **Repository configuration:**
-Although you can define a custom pipeline yaml to be used by this definition, one has already been defined, and takes care of scaling up or down the aks clusters.
+Although you can define a custom pipeline yaml to be used by this definition, the default templates have already been defined and cofigured as default.
+Each resource use a specific template stored in that repository
 To use it, your `repository` configuration must be as follows:

 ```hcl
 repository = {